Macedonia, Greece seek to settle name spat at last

 There have been signs of progress, with Greek Foreign Minister Nikos Kotzias and his Macedonian counterpart Nikola Dimitrov saying last week they were looking for an "honourable compromise".

+Several possible new names have been doing the rounds, with "Gorna Makedonija" ("Upper Macedonia") the most frequently mentioned, although Greece insists it be "untranslatable" and not referred to as "Macedonia" in other languages.

-Macedonia in February made a concession by renaming the capital's Alexander the Great airport as Skopje International Airport.
+Macedonia made a concession in February by changing the name of the capital's Alexander the Great airport to Skopje International Airport.

+Macedonian Foreign Minister Nikola Dimitrov, UN mediator Matthew Nimetz, Austrian Foreign Minister Karin Kneissl and Greek Foreign Minister Nikos Kotzias shake hands ahead of a meeting in Vienna on Friday

 The motorway linking Macedonia with Greece has also just been renamed the Friendship Highway.